Flash, bang, wallop, what a picture

 © Alex Webb/Magnum Photos

-10 years of Pride Portraits by Alex Bamford
+10 years of Pride Portraits

 As a Brighton photographer, taking photos at Pride each year is an absolute must.
 What I find the most visually rewarding in this celebration of our city’s diverse community are the drag queens and costumed paraders.
 Pride is a real fun event and though people go to great lengths to create their costumes, none of them take themselves too seriously.
 Since 2009 I’ve been shooting individual portraits and through experience I’ve found that the hour before the parade starts when everyone is buzzing with anticipation is perfect for me.